 For me, it is hoping my children are provided a balance to meet their needs, musts and wants.
 Able to do what they ‘need’ to do to progress in the world we live in with the way of thinking it currently has which requires a ‘must’ in their own abilities and knowledge, in order to question the things they disagree with confidently and to feel secure in their own decisions, and their ‘wants’, where they can take time to nurture, develop and enjoy the skills, talents or interests that they might not otherwise be afforded the time or resources to do.

 Could online schooling such as www.interhigh.co.uk be the way forward to meet the needs, wants and musts that our education system needs to provide for all children of all abilities?
 Is the traditional brick and mortar school no longer the only option to providing a well rounded, balanced education for our children, no matter what their skills, dreams or talents?

 I try to cover all bases when it comes to home education, but the ongoing struggle of whether I am able to meet my children’s academic needs and balance them with allowing them the creativity or self discovery that I feel we should all have, and that traditional schools do not have the time or resources to provide, is something that I feel I have addressed through the combination of home education and online schooling.

-The benefits of online schooling are tremendous.
+You can find classes for almost anything on the internet, from learning keyboarding online to full-fledged online schools, which have tremendous benefits.
 Not only does it remove a lot of the responsibility, planning, preparation and time from my own shoulders, leaving me more able to focus on the younger children, but it provides a secure learning environment with professional teachers that are skilled in their fields of education, in a flexible manner.